-- Is committed to being a servant leader in family, community, and church - 2.
-Is devoted to Christ and seeks to emulate Him both in life and as a teacher of the Word. - Be able to teach the great themes of the Bible, effectively utilizing different elements of the Bible which contribute to that story. - 4.
-Be able to use techniques of exegesis and hermeneutics to discover the meaning of scripture and from that can present practical and effective Bible lessons. - 5.
-Be able to use proficiently the teaching techniques of lesson planning, organization, illustration, stories, and multi-media in teaching the Bible.

-A. 23 hours core courses

-B. 21 hours textual Bible

-1. 9 hours Old Testament 2.
-12 hours New Testament

-C. 6 hours chosen from

-BIBL-3413 Christian Family FMST-2423 Parent-Child Relations

-(required for Children's Ministry concentration area)

-area

-2. Choose one of the following concentration areas

-A. Adult Education 21 hours

-RLED-3213 Organization and Administration of the Bible School RLED-4213 Religious Education of Adolescents RLED-4222 RLED-4313 Volunteers, Parents, and Staff in Youth and Family

-PHED-4513 Recreational Activities for the Handicapped EDUC-3003 American Sign Language I

-MISS-3113 Women in Missions

-Ministry

-MISS-4113 Ministry to Women

-RLED-4844 Practical Experience In Special Ministries or

-RLED-4812 Practical Experience in Special Ministries I and

-RLED-4822 Practical Experience in Special Ministries II

-B. Campus Ministry 17 hours

-RLED-3423 Ministry to College and University Students

-RLED-4213 Religious Education of Adolescents

-RLED-4222 Religious Education of Adults

-BIBL-2312 Evidences of Christianity

-BIBL-3673 New Religious Movements

-FMST-3523 Human Sexuality

-World Religions

-PSYC-3523 Developmental Psychology

-YTMN-3113 Evangelism, Discipleship, and Spiritual Foundation with Adolescents

-RLED-4844 Practical Experience In Special Ministries or

-RLED-4812 Practical Experience in Special Ministries I

-RLED-4822 Practical Experience in Special Ministries II

-C. Children's Ministry 18 hours

-RLED-3213 Administering Local Church Programs and Bible School RLED-3222 Religious Education of Children

-RED-3222 Religious Education of Children

-RLED-3232 Curriculum Development for Children's Ministry

-RLED-3612 Spiritual Development of Children RLED-4412 Special Issues in Children's Ministry

-RLED-4313 Volunteers, Parents, and Staff in Youth and Family Ministry

-PHED-4513 Recreational Activities for the Handicapped

-RLED-4844 Practical Experience in Special Ministries or

-RLED-4812 Practical Experience in Special Ministries I and

-RLED-4822 Practical Experience in Special Ministries II
+- 1. Is committed to being a servant leader in family, community, and church. - 2.
+Is devoted to Christ and seeks to emulate Him both in life and as a teacher of the Word. - 3.
+Be able to teach the great themes of the Bible, effectively utilizing different elements of the Bible which contribute to that story. - 4.
+Be able to use techniques of exegesis and hermeneutics to discover the meaning of scripture and from that can present practical and effective Bible lessons.

+5. Be able to use proficiently the teaching techniques of lesson planning, organization, illustration, stories, and multi-media in teaching the Bible.

+- 1. 50 hours chosen from

+- A. 23 hours core courses

+- BIBL-2512 Personal Evangelism

+- BIBL-2713 Introduction to Ministry

+- BIBL-3013 Hermeneutics

+- BIBL-3203 Biblical Exegesis

+- BIBL-3823 Counseling for Ministers

+- BIBL-3913 Preparation and Delivery of Religious Speeches

+- BIBL-4753 Seminar in Christian Ministry

+- RLED-3113 Teaching the Bible

+- B. 21 hours textual Bible

+- 1.9 hours Old Testament

+- 2. 12 hours New Testament

+- C. 6 hours chosen from

+- BIBL-3413 Christian Family

+- FMST-2423 Parent-Child Relations (required for Children's Ministry concentration area)

+- PSYC-3523 Developmental Psychology

+- 2. Choose one of the following concentration areas

+- A. Adult Education 21 hours

+- 1. 11 hours required

+- RLED-3213 Organization and Administration of the Bible School

+- RLED-4213 Religious Education of Adolescents

+- RLED-4222 Religious Education of Adults

+- RLED-4313 Volunteers, Parents, and Staff in Youth and Family Ministry

+- 2. 3 hours chosen from

+- PHED-4513 Recreational Activities for the Handicapped

+- EDUC-3003 American Sign Language I

+- 3. 3 hours chosen from

+- MISS-3113 Women in Missions

+- MISS-4113 Ministry to Women

+- 4. 4 hours practicum

+- RLED-4844 Practical Experience In Special Ministries or

+- RLED-4812 Practical Experience in Special Ministries I and

+- RLED-4822 Practical Experience in Special Ministries II

+- B. Campus Ministry 17 hours

+- 1.3 hours required

+- RLED-3423 Ministry to College and University Students 2.
+2 hours chosen from

+- RLED-4213 Religious Education of Adolescents

+- RLED-4222 Religious Education of Adults

+- 3. 8 hours chosen from

+- BIBL-2312 Evidences of Christianity

+- BIBL-3673 New Religious Movements

+- FMST-3523 Human Sexuality

+- MISS-3513 World Religions

+- PSYC-3523 Developmental Psychology

+- YTMN-3113 Evangelism, Discipleship, and Spiritual Foundation with Adolescents

+- 4.4 hours practicum

+- RLED-4844 Practical Experience In Special Ministries